 IT IS BELIEVED THAT ALL THE FORTS ON KONKAN COAST ARE LINKED THROUGH AN UNDERGROUND TUNNEL THOUGH NO ONE HAS EVER SEEN IT.

 In the recent past, though, the fort was under the Portuguese before Goa merged with India in 1961.
 It played its part in the Goan freedom movement.
-On 15th August 1955, freedom fighters Hirve Guruji and his two other Satyagrahis or freedom fighters were killed in this fort for hoisting the Indian Tri-color.
+On 15th August 1955, freedom fighters Hirve Guruji and his two other Satyagrahis, or freedom fighters were killed in this fort for hoisting the Indian Tri-color.
 A memorial to them stands just outside the fort gate below a huge banyan tree.
-Bang opposite the memorial in the shape of a spiral stands an old laterite stone cross built in the memory of I believe someone big ????
+Bang opposite the memorial in the shape of a spiral stands an old laterite stone cross built in memory of I believe someone big ???

 Post Goa’s integration with India, the fort stood by itself till 1976 or so, when Goa tourism took it over and converted it into a tourist hotel.
 Many managements have changed hands, but the fort continues to be a hotel.
 Today it is a luxury heritage hotel with some of the most pristine views of Goa on offer.